 If your back is healthy, then the flutter kick might be one of many exercises you include in your ab-training regimen to foster a more stable core, even if it alone isn't the "best."
-No single exercise can be considered best when it comes to the abs, though, as you need multiple moves to train all the muscles through their range of motion.

-What Is The Flutter Kick?
+What Is the Flutter Kick?

 A proper flutter kick is easy to perform as you need no equipment, except for a gym mat.

-Keep your legs straight as you rhythmically raise one leg higher, then switch.
+- Keep your legs straight as you rhythmically raise one leg higher, then switch.
 Move in a fluttering, up and down motion.

-Perform for 15 to 20 repetitions.
+- Perform for 15 to 20 repetitions.
 Alternatively, flutter kick for a period of time, such as 20 to 30 seconds.

 To vary the move, cross the legs over and under each other rather than flutter them up and down.
 This change doesn't markedly alter the muscles used during the exercise; it's just a fun variation.

-Your rectus abdominis -- the front sheath of your abs -- works when you flex, or bend, the torso at the waist.
+Your rectus abdominis — the front sheath of your abs — works when you flex, or bend, the torso at the waist.
 During the flutter kick, no bending happens so these ab muscles work as stabilizers only.

 The hip flexors, which attach the pelvis, back and legs together, are the primary movers.
 Secondary muscles worked are those in the thighs.
 The obliques, at the sides of your abdomen, and quadriceps stabilize the activity along with the rectus abdominis.

-If you do flutter kicks consistently at every workout you could develop back pain due to overly tight hip flexors.
+If you do flutter kicks consistently at every workout, you could develop back pain due to overly tight hip flexors.
 When these muscles at the front side of your hip attachment become tight, they pull on the muscles of the lower spine.
 Over time, this leads to imbalances that can cause serious discomfort and even lumbar disc disorders.

-Flutter kicks aren't the only ab exercise that contribute to tight hip flexors.
+Flutter kicks aren't the only ab exercise that contributes to tight hip flexors.
 The classic sit-up and straight-leg hanging leg raise are two other hip flexor-tightening moves.
 Sitting much of the day at a computer or driving a long commute are other reasons your hip flexors may be tight.

-A Mix of Exercises is Best
+A Mix Is Best